-Which vessels do not need an ABP?
+Find out which vessels do not need an Australian Builders Plate.

-- Boats constructed before 2 September 2006.
+- Vessels constructed before 2 September 2006.

 - Vessels intended for sale outside Australia.